LouJustLou/CLT_calves/README.md

 This repository contains the code to use Selenium to scrape comments from a YouTube video by Sonne Farms that asks users to guess the weight of a calf born on the video.
 We'll see if the LLN and CLT hold true in this guessing contest.
 The YouTube video link below walks though the assumptions and code.

  # Credits and Sources
+YouTube Video about how I created the code and the process I went through: https://youtu.be/q57IR217f8o

 The code to scrape YouTube comments and write them to a list object comes from:
 Francois St-Amant
 https://towardsdatascience.com/how-to-scrape-youtube-comments-with-python-61ff197115d4